Pilsner can design with a west-coast flavour

 Concepts and ideas

 While playing with typography and patterns, I tried a few different ideas.
-The trend is generally been towards modern look, but this locale demands that instead of pursuing this modern feel, it should feel more natural and refreshing.
+Across Canada, our trends seem to be moving towards a typography-centric look, but this locale demands that instead of pursuing this modern feel, it should take its inspiration from the surrounding nature.

 Greens and Pine Needles